-As of September 2020, Europe is seeing signs that a second wave is imminent.
-NPR reported on a Sept.
-17, 2020, virtual news conference held by the World Health Organization, who warned that cases are currently rising in Europe faster than they were at the pandemic’s previous peak in March.
-Although no one can predict the likelihood and severity of a second wave in the U.S., preparing for one anyway can help you feel more in control in an out-of-control situation.
+Although no one can predict how severe the next surge will be in the U.S., preparing for the difficult months ahead can help you feel more in control in an out-of-control situation.
 It can help ease any anxiety or stress you feel about the future and give you peace of mind that you and your family will have what you need if you’re quarantined again or experience food supply disruptions.
 It can also help you save money in the long run if you stock up on supplies slowly, protecting yourself from possible price spikes or inflation.

 1. Stock Up on Food

-Stop and think about all the items you couldn’t find when people began panic-buying in March and April.
+Stop and think about all the items you couldn’t find when people began panic-buying in March and April of 2020.
 Some products that disappeared from store shelves include:

 - Dried beans